- I have never been camping before, am I able to participate in Collegebound?

 - How are risks managed on Collegebound?

-- I have never traveled to any of these places before.
+- I have never traveled to the Boundary Waters before.
 What should I expect?

 - What types of food will we eat during the trip?

 A: ABSOLUTELY!
 Our trips are designed for students with no previous outdoor experience and for those who grew up in the outdoors.
 You will learn basic camping and outdoor skills, leave no trace outdoor ethics, and specialty skills based on which trip you choose to participate in.
 In addition to camping experience, no previous rock climbing, canoeing, or backpacking experience is needed to participate.

 A: No, you can rent a sleeping bag, sleeping pad, and hiking/canoeing backpacks from us for free.
 You can rent just one or all three items.
 We will ask participants to share a pack and will pair up participants who request to rent one.
 We also provide tents, tarps, stoves, cookware, and other camping supplies for each group.

 A: Upon registering for the trip you will be sent a personal equipment list, with items you will need to bring for yourself.
 You are responsible for all of your personal clothing and toiletries.
 A few important pieces of clothing and equipment you will want to have are a good rain jacket and pair of rain pants, hiking boots or sandals (must be able to get wet for canoers), and plenty of warm clothes.

 A: Each upperclassman facilitator is trained in risk management, outdoor skills and soft skills.
 At least one facilitator from each group is Wilderness First Aid trained and has experience with backcountry camping and first aid.
 Safety precautions are taken before the trip and on the trip to minimize the risks associated with backcountry camping such as: requirement of lifejackets for all canoers, hiking boots for all hikers, adequate food and water for all participants and facilitators and emergency plans in case something should happen.